loadero/loadero-python/README.md

     .with_script(Script(content='print("hello test script")'))
 ).create()
 ```

-`TestMode` and `IncrementStrategy` are two of many classificator constant
-enumerations.

 Resource create and update operations have required and optional attributes.
 If
 an required attribute is missing the API call will fail.
 Loadero-Python checks